RetiaLLC/S2-Nugget/README.md

 You can drag and drop black and white .BMP images that are 128X64 onto your board and display them by changing the file path in code.py

+## HID Attack Examples

+The S2 Nugget supports HID attacks!
+You can pretend to be a keyboard or mouse to send keystrokes or control the mouse.

+To try out the HID attack examples, download the ZIP file here: https://github.com/HakCat-Tech/S2-Nugget/blob/main/HID_Examples.zip

+Unzip the .ZIP file, and drag and drop the contents into your CircuitPy board, overwriting the existing /lib folder and code.py

+You'll find 3 examples, which include:
+* MacOS_HID_Payload - Pretends to be a keyboard, when inserted into MacOS computer, opens a terminal window and injects a payload.
+Currently set to "curl parrot.live" which makes a dancing parrot appear.
+Uses the screen on the S2 Nugget to show the status of the payload.
+* Simple_HID_Payload - Bare-bones HID payload to inject keystrokes, currently set for MacOS to "curl parrot.live" which makes a dancing parrot appear.
+* Mouse_Jiggler - Turns the S2 Nugget into a mouse jiggler.
+When the right button is pressed, the mouse is moved randomly to keep the screen from locking.